RCMP investigate alleged assault at Red Deer anti-racism event | CBC News

 RCMP investigate alleged assault at Red Deer anti-racism event

-'I have seen select clips of the protest in Red Deer on Sunday and I am admittedly disturbed,' minister says
+Alberta justice minister 'admittedly disturbed' after seeing video of Red Deer protest

-RCMP are investigating after an anti-racism demonstration in Red Deer on Sunday became violent.
+RCMP are investigating after an anti-racism event in Red Deer on Sunday became violent when organizers say counter-protesters arrived.

-Kisha Daniels, a co-founder of Black and Indigenous Alliance AB, said her group's protest was scheduled for 4 p.m. at city hall was moved to the Rotary Recreation Park after receiving "threats for our event."
+Kisha Daniels, a co-founder of Black and Indigenous Alliance AB, said her group's protest was scheduled for 4 p.m. at Red Deer city hall, but was moved to the Rotary Recreation Park after they received "threats for our event."

-Organizers had just set up the audio equipment when a group of people showed up in a counter protest with "their horns blaring, loud music and screaming," Daniels said.
+Organizers had just set up the audio equipment when Daniels said a group of counter protesters showed up with "their horns blaring, loud music and screaming."

-An attendee to the event had been serving a restraining order on a man in the newly-arrived group when he was hit in the head by a third person, she said.
+She said a person attending the anti-racism event had been serving a restraining order on a man who had arrived with the second group when he was hit in the head by a third person.

 "As the gentleman decided to hand the papers, that's when the violence first started and that was when he was first attacked," Daniels said.

-While the incident occurred before officers arrived at the park to maintain order, a video of the confrontation was later shown to officers.
+While the incident occurred before police arrived at the park to maintain order, a video of the confrontation was later shown to officers.

-RCMP were aware of the planned demonstration and had prepared to have "adequate resources and specially-equipped officers at the event to handle any potential risks to public safety," the release said.

-"After arriving on scene, members became aware of the alleged assault, were able to de-escalate the situation between the two groups and spoke with the victim."

 'RCMP take this matter very seriously'

+Red Deer RCMP said in a release Tuesday they were aware of the planned anti-racism demonstration and had prepared to have "adequate resources and specially-equipped officers at the event to handle any potential risks to public safety."

+"After arriving on scene, members became aware of the alleged assault, were able to de-escalate the situation between the two groups and spoke with the victim," the release said.

-On Monday RCMP were made aware of a second incident via social media posts.
+RCMP said that on Monday, they were made aware of a second incident at the same event via social media posts.
 Police are asking for witnesses to come forward.

 Daniels said organizers were expecting the weekend's event to be peaceful, despite a recent event in Ponoka where an anti-racism protester was struck by a vehicle during a heated demonstration.

-Black and Indigenous Alliance AB was created to "unite, educate and bring movement to Alberta's Black and Indigenous Peoples," according to its Facebook page.
+According to its Facebook page, Black and Indigenous Alliance AB was created to "unite, educate and bring movement to Alberta's Black and Indigenous Peoples."

 Daniels said moving forward, any future events organized by the group will not be posted on social media and will be held in private venues.